 Fabry’s disease follows X-linked genetics, which manifests predominantly in men.
 However, female heterozygotes also present clinical and laboratory characteristics of Fabry disease.

-Other symptoms and signs of Fabry disease may be present in boys from 9 years of age and in women at 13 years.
+Other symptoms and signs of Fabry disease may be present in boys from 9 years and women at 13 years.

 History of the Patient in Fabry’s Disease

-Because Fabry disease has a genetic inheritance pattern linked to X, the family history of the patient can be positive for the condition.
+Because Fabry disease has a genetic inheritance pattern linked to X, the patient’s family history can be positive for the condition.

 Physical examination in Fabry disease

-The diffuse participation of different organ systems in Fabry disease leads to a series of abnormalities that can be discovered in the physical examination.
+The diffuse participation of different organ systems in Fabry disease leads to abnormalities discovered in the physical examination.

-You can find abundant groups of ectatic blood vessels, dotted, not angular, from dark red to dark blue, just below the skin.
+You can find large groups of ectatic blood vessels, dotted, not angular, from dark red to dark blue, just below the skin.

 The clusters develop in different parts of the body, although they are found more frequently in a distribution of the trunk of a bath.

-The groups are known as angiokeratomas, although they are also known as angiokeratoma corporis diffusum universale.
+The groups are known as angiokeratomas, although known as angiokeratoma corporis diffusum universale.

 Cardiomegaly and rhythm abnormalities may be evident in chest palpation and auscultation.

-Acroparesthesia is a reflection of peripheral neuropathy with complaints of pain in the hands and feet that typically manifest in childhood and adolescence.
+Acroparesthesia reflects peripheral neuropathy with complaints of pain in the hands and feet that typically manifest in childhood and adolescence.

 This pain can be both episodic and chronic.
-Acute episodes can be triggered by exposure to extreme temperatures, stress, emotion and / or fatigue.
+Acute episodes can be triggered by exposure to extreme temperatures, stress, emotion, and fatigue.

-The palms and soles of the feet are affected without color change, the deep tendon reflexes are preserved and the NCV can be normal due to the disease of the small fibers.
+The palms and soles of the feet are affected without color change, the deep tendon reflexes are preserved, and the NCV can be average due to the disease of the tiny fibers.

 Gastrointestinal manifestations can include diarrhea and abdominal pain.
-There may be altered sweating (anhidrosis, hypohidrosis and, in rare cases, hyperhidrosis), as well as hearing loss, sensorineural hearing loss and paroxysmal vertigo due to labyrinth damage.
+There may be altered sweating (anhidrosis, hypohidrosis, and, in rare cases, hyperhidrosis) and hearing loss, sensorineural hearing loss, and paroxysmal vertigo due to labyrinth damage.

-The corneal verticillata is the corneal opacity observed by the slit lamp examination, which changes from diffuse opacity to opacity similar to a whorl.
-There are also lenticular cataracts, aneurysmal dilatation and tortuosity of the conjunctival and retinal vessels.
+The corneal verticillata is the corneal opacity observed by the slit lamp examination, which changes from diffuse opacity to ambiguity similar to a whorl.
+There are also lenticular cataracts, aneurysmal dilatation, and tortuosity of the conjunctival and retinal vessels.

 Differential Diagnosis in Fabry Disease